From Morocco to Antigua, one paddle stroke at a time

 Once Chris got talking, it was like the floodgates from 93 days of silence opened.
 Here are a few of his stories and pearls of wisdom from his record-setting adventure.

 “This whole project is about breaking boundaries and redefining what’s possible.
 Ninety-five percent of the world thought it was impossible.
 The words ‘impossible’ and ‘can’t’ are motivators for me to find solutions, get creative and make the impossible possible.
 I’ve spent most of my adult life pushing beyond my limits, redefining new limits and shifting my own paradigms.

 “At the end of the day, it’s all about limitless living.
 We can achieve, explore and do anything we want in life.
 The only limitations we have are those we put on ourselves.
 That’s what adventure does – it helps redefine yourself to grow as a person.
 My whole project was about shifting to become comfortable in areas where I was petrified in the beginning.”

 “What I find fascinating about adventure is it teaches you about your limits and shows you that you can push your body to overcome things that most people think aren’t humanly possible.
-It makes you realize how incredible the human body is if you teach it to do something and shift the normality of what it’s expected to do.
-So this became my body’s new normal.”
+It makes you realise how incredible the human body is if you teach it to do something and shift the normality of what it’s expected to do.
+This became my body’s new normal.”

 “That same night a giant squid or whale got tangled up in my para-anchor.
 It felt like it was trying to take me and my craft down into the depths of the ocean.
-It was like a science-fiction movie but that was the reality.
-My craft has buoyancy rating of two tons yet it was being pulled through 20-foot waves.
+It was like a science-fiction movie, but that was the reality.
+My craft has a buoyancy rating of two tonnes, yet it was being pulled through 20-foot waves.
 It was absolutely frightening.